lrspeiser/Geometry-Gated-Gravity/README.md

 ---

 ## 12. Finish-line checklist (status)

+### Bug fix note (2025‑09‑19): boolean mask index alignment in per‑type CV

+- Issue: a pandas IndexingError occurred in `attach_morph_type` (and similarly in `attach_observed_vflat`) when computing per‑type CV medians.
+The code built a boolean mask (`need`) on a merged frame and then attempted to index the original left frame with it (or with positions from the merge), causing index/label mismatches.
+- Fix: fill missing values using the merged frame’s own order: compute the normalized‑name join on `j.loc[need, ['_norm']]` against a de‑duplicated catalog (`drop_duplicates('_norm')`), then assign back via the same boolean mask.
+This avoids label/position confusion and handles catalog duplicates deterministically.
+- Verification: re‑ran the full pipeline including `--do_cv`.
+Outputs now include `cv_by_T.csv` per fold and the aggregated `cv_by_T_summary.csv`, with no IndexingError.

 - Rotation Curves (RC) — Cross-validated & across types
   - 5-fold CV by galaxy: LogTail test medians ~88.6–91.2%; MuPhi ~73.5–89.2%.